CkCreative/read_csv/README.md

   - `npm run dev f=file_path.csv date=YYYY-MM-DD` OR `npm run dev date=YYYY/MM/DD` to process all transactions up to the given date
   - `npm run dev f=file_path.csv token=XYZ date=YYYY-MM-DD` to process transactions of a particular token up to the given date

-  > Running the commands withouth providing the `f=filepath` argument will default to a file named `transactions.csv` in the root directory of the project.
+  > Running the commands without providing the `f=filepath` argument will default to a file named `transactions.csv` in the root directory of the project.

 ## Design Decisions